emacadie/groovy-validator/README.md

 ```
 Groovy validation exception:
 "eeeeeeeeeee" is a String with a length outside the range of 5 to 10 characters
-1234567 is an integer outside the range 10 and 100
+1234567 is an integer outside the range 10 to 100
-222 is a long outside the range 0 and 100
+222 is a long outside the range 0 to 100
 ```

 If "thowException" is true for a POGO, the field will either retains its pre-existing value (if it had one) or be set to null.
 If "throwException" is true for an immutable object, the object will not be created.